Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Nice-averse amenable subgroupoids: Adams' argument

 Our proof of Theorem~\ref{theo:normalisateur_moyennable} will be completed in Section \ref{sec:amen-6}.
 It goes as follows.
 After a countable partition of the base space $Y$, we may assume that $(\cala,\rho)$ is pure or that $(\cala,\rho)$ preserves a nice splitting (Proposition~\ref{prop:stably-nice-vs-pure-nice-averse}), and in the latter case, Proposition~\ref{prop:nice-preserved} says that up to further partitioning, there is a canonical one which is both $(\cala,\rho)$-invariant and $(\calh,\rho)$-invariant, so we are done.
 We thus assume that $(\cala,\rho)$ is pure and consider the unique maximal $(\cala,\rho)$-invariant almost free factor system $\HF$.
 It is also $(\calh,\rho)$-invariant, and we work relative to $\HF$, and in fact relative to an extracted free factor system $\calf\subset \HF$ (see Definition~\ref{de:afs}).

 At first our proof follows Kida's implementation of Adams' argument closely.
+We work in the relative Outer space $\calo=\calo(G,\calf)$ -- this will be important in order to exploit the maximality of $\calf$.
 We start by using the amenability of $\cala$ to construct an $(\cala,\rho)$-equivariant Borel map $\mu$ from $Y$ to the space of all probability measures on the compactification $\Pbaro$ of the relative Outer space (Section~\ref{sec:amen-1}).
 Using a witness map assigning to any non-arational tree a finite collection of conjugacy classes of free factors, maximality of $\calf$ implies that for almost every $y\in Y$, the probability measure $\mu(y)$ gives full measure to the set of arational trees (Section~\ref{sec:amen-2}).
 Using a barycenter map on triples of inequivalent arational trees, one shows that the support of $\mu(y)$ has cardinality at most two almost everywhere (Section~\ref{sec:amen-3}).
 This argument also implies that there is an essentially unique maximal $(\cala,\rho)$-equivariant Borel map from $Y$ to the set of pairs of points in $\AT/{\sim}$, which is therefore $(\calh,\rho)$-equivariant (Section~\ref{sec:amen-4}).

-One would then like to conclude that $\calh$ is amenable using Borel amenability of the action on $\AT$, but this property does not hold in a relative setting as some arational trees have a non-amenable stabilizer in $\Out(F_k,\calf)$\footnote{There is an important subtlety here: earlier work of Bestvina and the authors, that we will use in a crucial way, shows that the action of $\Out(F_k,\calf^{(t)})$ on $\AT$ is Borel amenable \cite[Theorem~6.4]{BGH}; but the action of the bigger group $\Out(F_k,\calf)$ is not in general; see the discussion at the beginning of Section~\ref{sec:amen-5}.}.
-This is where we need new additional arguments that were not required in the mapping class group setting; we deal with this difficulty in Sections~\ref{sec:amen-5} to~\ref{sec:witness}, which occupy most of our proof of Theorem~\ref{theo:normalisateur_moyennable}.